greezyBob/SEI-Project-one/README.md

 * Google Chrome Dev Tools

 ## Approach:
 In the beginning I focused on wireframing out the layout of my game.
 I decided what semantic HTML elements I would use and how they would be placed in the web browser.
-After this step I began to write some pseudo code breaking my game down into 5 key stages
+After this step I began to write some pseudo code breaking my game down into 5 key stages:

-### Spawn a randomly generated tetrimino
+* Spawn a randomly generated tetrimino
-Have the tetrimino fall to the bottom of the screen and stop Allow user to move the tetrimino left, right and down with collision detection on walls and other blocks Allow user to rotate the tetrimino 90 clockwise
+* Have the tetrimino fall to the bottom of the screen and stop
+* Allow user to move the tetrimino left, right and down with collision detection on walls and other blocks
+* Allow user to rotate the tetrimino 90 clockwise
-Have a completed row be cleared and have all blocks above fall down
+* Have a completed row be cleared and have all blocks above fall down

 ### Grid Creation:
 To start, I wrote up the HTML for the game based on my wireframe, then used JavaScript and DOM manipulation to both create the main grid and mini grid for the game, storing each div created as a cell within an array.